cssr-tools/pofff/docs/text/installation.rst

         cd ../..
     done

-    echo "export PYTHONPATH=\$PYTHONPATH:$CURRENT_DIRECTORY/build/opm-common/python" >> $CURRENT_DIRECTORY/vpofff/bin/activate
     echo "export PATH=\$PATH:$CURRENT_DIRECTORY/build/opm-simulators/bin" >> $CURRENT_DIRECTORY/vpofff/bin/activate

     deactivate
     source vpofff/bin/activate

-This builds OPM Flow as well as the OPM Python library, and it exports the required PYTHONPATH to the opm Python package and the path to the flow executable.
+This builds OPM Flow, and it exports the path to the flow executable (i.e., executing in the terminal **which flow** should print the path).

 .. tip::
-    See `this repository <https://github.com/daavid00/OPM-Flow_macOS>`_ dedicated to build OPM Flow from source in the latest macOS (GitHub actions), and tested with **pycopm** (another cssr tool).
+    See `this repository <https://github.com/daavid00/OPM-Flow_macOS>`_ dedicated to build OPM Flow from source in the latest macOS (GitHub actions).
     If you still face problems, raise an issue in the GitHub repository, or you could also send an email to the maintainers.

+For macOS, the LaTeX dependency can be installed from https://www.tug.org/mactex/.
+If after installation you still face an error due to LaTeX when executing expreccs, then add the flag **-l 0** to **pofff**.